twurple/twurple/packages/twitch-api-call/README.md

-# Twitch.js - API call
+# Twurple - API call

 A basic Twitch API call wrapper.

-## Installation

-	yarn add twitch-api-call

-or using npm:

-	npm install twitch-api-call

-## Documentation

-A good place to start with this library is the [documentation](https://d-fischer.github.io/twitch-api-call) which also includes a complete reference of all classes and interfaces, as well as changes and deprecations between major versions.
+This is mostly intended for internal use in the other packages of [Twurple](https://github.com/twurple/twurple).

 ## If you're getting stuck...